letendrt/Universal-Field-Editor-DATAVERSE/CSV_Excel_Sheets/README.md

 Each CSV file must have a special marker column to identify the metadata block.
 This column should be placed after all data columns. <br>

-:warning: DO NOT REMOVE MARKER COLUMNS :warning:
+:warning: DO NOT REMOVE MARKER COLUMNS (The last column of each sheet) :warning:

 ### Example CSV Structure